-Please first read and note the introductory information and heed the WARNINGS ...
+Please first read and note the introductory information and heed the WARNINGS 🗥

 Button Function

 0 Interior lights off.

-烝 Interior lights on.
+添 Interior lights on.

-Switch in the center position Door contact switch on.
+Q Door contact switch - center position.
 Interior lights go on automatically when the vehicle is unlocked, a door is opened, or the vehicle key is removed from the ignition.
 The lights go out about 20 seconds after you close the doors.
 They also go out when you lock the vehicle or switch on the ignition.

-1117 Reading light on or off.
+1111 Reading light on or off.

-AII. reading light on on.
+Wil;